 Rozina Shaheen (MSW, RSW)

-I am a registered social worker with several years of community development experience in Canada and abroad.
-I have worked with K-W Multicultural Center, YMCA, Carizon Family and Community Services and Better Beginnings Project.
-I am skilled in group facilitation, counselling and crisis intervention.
-I have been supporting community development through regularly working and volunteering in most of the local agencies in Kitchener-Waterloo area.
-I have supported immigrant women to raise awareness about inclusion, parenting in two different cultures, self-esteem, and settlement issues.
+Rozina Shaheen is a registered social worker with several years of community development experience in Canada and abroad.
+She has worked with K-W Multicultural Center, YMCA, Carizon Family and Community Services and Better Beginnings Project.
+She is skilled in group facilitation, counselling and crisis intervention and has been supporting community development through regularly working and volunteering in most of the local agencies in Kitchener-Waterloo area.
+She has supported immigrant women to raise awareness about inclusion, parenting in two different cultures, self-esteem, and settlement issues.
 Building strong professional relationships with newcomers has led me to support many immigrant women to excel in their careers.
-I am a keen learner and believe in consistent learning.
-I recently did certifications in Addictions and also in Leadership and Management.
-I encourage newcomers to volunteer and emphasize agencies about volunteer recognition.
-I have developed linkages with various community organizations to support program development based on inclusion, diversity and cultural sensitivity.
-I regularly attend community forums, conferences and workshops to share ideas, gain knowledge and to support community development in KW- region.
-I live in Kitchener with my husband and three children.
+She is a keen learner and believe in consistent learning.
+She has recently did certifications in Addictions and also in Leadership and Management.
+She encourages newcomers to volunteer and emphasize agencies about volunteer recognition and has developed linkages with various community organizations to support program development based on inclusion, diversity and cultural sensitivity.
+She regularly attends community forums, conferences and workshops to share ideas, gain knowledge and to support community development in KW- region.
+She lives in Kitchener with her husband and three children.